 What is Chlorine?

 Chlorine is a non-metallic chemical element with symbol Cl and atomic number 17.
-Free or elemental chlorine forms diatomic molecules.
-(Cl2) Chlorine is second-lightest of the halogen family, it appears between fluorine and bromine in the periodic table and its properties are mostly intermediate between them.
+Free or elemental chlorine forms diatomic molecules - in other words: Cl₂.
+Chlorine is second-lightest of the halogen family.
+It appears between fluorine and bromine in the periodic table, and its properties are mostly intermediate between them.
 Chlorine is a yellow-green gas at room temperature with a pungent odor.
-It is an extremely reactive element and a strong oxidizing agent. (electron receiver).
+It is an extremely reactive element and a strong oxidizing agent (electron receiver).
 Only fluorine is more reactive than chlorine.
 Fluorine is the most reactive non-metal on the entire periodic chart.

 Chlorine’s boiling point is −34.04 °C, (−29.27 °F)